Yiu-dororong/Study-on-Graph-RAG/README.md

 * Graph RAG

-Llamaindex has provided a its complete own end-to-end setup on [their website](https://developers.llamaindex.ai/python/examples/cookbooks/graphrag_v2/).
+LlamaIndex has provided a its complete own end-to-end setup on [their website](https://developers.llamaindex.ai/python/examples/cookbooks/graphrag_v2/).
 Please note that you need docker to set up local Neo4j.
 You may also read the [notebook written by tuhinsharma121](https://github.com/tuhinsharma121/ai-playground/blob/main/rag/graphrag/llamaindex-graphrag/graphrag-llamaindex-relationship-summary.ipynb), which is basically the same thing.

-*Tips:* I found out that DoclingReader and DoclingNodeParser from llamaindex can easily exceed the context window of embedding model(usually 8192) even with the aid of HybirdChunker.
+*Tips:* I found out that DoclingReader and DoclingNodeParser from LlamaIndex can easily exceed the context window of embedding model(usually 8192) even with the aid of HybirdChunker.

 Also, models definitely matters.
 If you have access to heavyweight LLM via API, you are advised to use it because building graph is computationally intensive and this is likely to happen with lightweight models.
 <img width="1835" height="257" alt="image" src="https://github.com/user-attachments/assets/fcd8956e-7607-4c79-a4fa-55573fd8e569" />